Turtlecrafter81/al-guides/README.md

 ```
 CHANGELOG
 ---------
+2020-05-14
+  changes the wording for SBD McClusky in Equipment Guide
+  updated 138mm icon
+  added a dedicated submarine guide made by pootatoast in useful resources
 2020-04-23
   added equipment from Northern Overture event to Equipment Guide with additions and changes to:
     Twin 130mm (B-2LM)